Larry Speck

-Lawrence (Larry) Speck is the principal of Austin-based architecture and engineering firm, he is also a professor at the University of Texas at Austin, and holds the W. L. Moody Centennial Professorship in Architecture.
+Lawrence Speck is an American architect and professor.
+He is a senior principal with Page architects and a professor at the University of Texas at Austin, where he holds the W. L. Moody Centennial Professorship in Architecture.
 He is one of the former presidents of the Texas Society of Architecture.
 He was a dean of the School of Architecture at the University of Texas at Austin from 1992 to 2001 and served as the founding director of the Center of American Architecture and Design from 1982 to 1990.
-He attended the Massachusetts Institute of Technology (M.I.T.) as an undergraduate receiving two degrees, one in art and a design from the School of Architecture and one in management from the Sloan School of Management.
-He has also received his Master of Architecture from M.I.T.
+He attended the Massachusetts Institute of Technology (M.I.T.), receiving bachelor's degrees in design and management, as well as a Master degree in Architecture.

 Writings

 Speck is the author of over 50 publications focusing primarily on twentieth-century American architecture and urbanism.
 He has written 2 complete books, "Technology, Sustainability, and Cultural Identity" (2007) and "Landmarks of Texas Architecture" (1986), co-authored another, "The University of Texas at Austin (The Campus Guide)" (2011) and edited and contributed chapters to several others.
 He also wrote and hosted the PBS documentary, "Building the American City: San Antonio".
 Speck joined the University of Texas at Austin faculty in 1975 and currently teaches an entry level undergraduate course, "Architecture and Society", a graduate seminar on "Theory and Practice", and Advanced Design.
 Some teaching awards include: UT Most Interesting Professor Award (2008), Regents’ Outstanding Teaching Award (2009), and Edward J. Dominic Award, given by Texas Society of Architects to outstanding architectural educator (2005).
 Previously, he taught "Architectural Design Theory" and "Criticism of Architecture" at M.I.T.